runthings-dev/runthings-wc-coupons-role-restrict/readme.txt

 == Description ==

-This plugin allows you to restrict the usage of WooCommerce coupons based on user roles.
+This plugin allows you to restrict the usage of WooCommerce coupons based on user roles, including guest users.

-You can specify which roles are allowed or excluded from using a coupon, providing more control over your discount strategies.
+You can specify which roles (including guests) are allowed or excluded from using a coupon, providing more control over your discount strategies.

 = Features =
 * Restrict coupon usage based on user roles.
 * Option to specify both allowed and excluded roles.
+* Support for guest users with a "Customer Is A Guest" pseudo-role.
 * Customize the error message via a filter.

 == Installation ==